neffo/bing-wallpaper-gnome-extension/README.md

 ### Quick settings
 ![Bing Wallpaper menu control bar](/screenshot/quicksettings.png)

-* Always show new images - when a new Bing wallpaper is available switch to it immediately
+* Always show new images - when a new wallpaper is available switch to it immediately
 * Image shuffle mode - switch to a random image at user defined intervals (default once per day or once per startup)
 * Image shuffle only favorites - only select favorite images (🤍), by default 'trashed' images are always excluded
 * Image shuffle only UHD resolution - occasionally some images are not UHD, exclude these from selection